 Grade Five Music Theory - Lesson 10: Describing Chords

-A chord is any group of notes which sound at the same time.
+A chord is a group of notes which sound at the same time.

-Chords are usually made up of three basic notes, (but some of the notes can be repeated without changing the nature of the chord).
+Chords are usually made up of three basic notes, (but any of the notes can be doubled up without changing the nature of the chord).

 To make chords, we first need to decide which key we are in.
 Let’s take the key of C major as an example:

 To make a chord, we choose one of the notes of the scale and add another two notes above it.
 The note we start on is called the root.
 The notes we add are the third and the fifth.
 (See “Lesson 7: Intervals” for more about intervals).
 This gives us seven different chords:

 These chords are also known as triads.
 A triad is always made up of a root, a third above the root, and a fifth above the root.